10 Cheap Pond Plants (US Natives)

 American water willow can grow in a variety of pond settings and helps to prevent erosion.
 Fritzflohrreynolds, CC BY-SA 3.0, via Wikimedia Commons

-If you’re scooping around for an affordable native plant to beautify your pond, the American water willow should catch your eye.
-With its lance-shaped leaves and charming spikes of small tubular flowers, it’s easy to see why it’s a favorite.
+Water Willow should catch your eye, with its lance-shaped leaves and charming spikes of small tubular flowers, it’s easy to see why it’s a favorite.
 These blooms, ranging from white to lavender, are more than just appealing to the eye; they’re also a magnet for pollinators like bees.

-When you’re planning your waterscape, American water willow can be a smart pick.
-It thrives in shallow water or moist soil, making it versatile for different pond settings.
-Also, it’s a hardy grower that spreads through underground stems, which can help stabilize pond banks and prevent erosion.
+Water Willow thrives in shallow water or moist soil, making it adaptable for different pond setups.
+Plus, it’s a sturdy grower that spreads through underground stems, which helps stabilize pond banks and keep erosion in check.

 6) Marsh marigold (Caltha palustris)